 Beneath my bed the dusty melange grows.

-How many ardent poems hide their heat
+How many ardent poems hide their heat;

-Computers scream against my rhyme.
+Bold critics scream against my line.
 I’ve found